jackyzha0/quartz/content/notes/think-writing.md

 Permissioned (public) blockchains allow "anyone to join the permissioned network after a suitable identity verification process.
 Some give special and designated permissions to perform only specific activities on a network"

+https://sovrin.org example of a public permissioned blockchain. it is a public service utility enabling self-sovereign identity on the internet. it is based on hyperledger indy. interesting but doesn't really help me.